stacksgov/sips/sips/sip-021/sip-021-nakamoto.md

 This proposal is a breaking change.
 However, all smart contracts published prior to this proposal's activation will be usable after this proposal activates.

-A separate SIP will be written to describe any changes to Clarity that may take effect with the activation of this SIP.

 # Related Work

 This new system bears superficial similarity to proof-of-stake (PoS) systems.
 However, there are several crucial differences that place the Nakamoto Stacks system in a separate category of blockchains from PoS: